sap218/hugo-test/content/posts/phd-applications.md

 # My experience of the PhD application process

-During my time as a mentor for undergrduates and teaching assistant for Masters students, I've had questions about the PhD application process.
+During my time as a mentor for undergraduates and teaching assistant for Masters students, I have had questions about the PhD application process.
 Now as a PhD student with a bunch of curated responses, the following post is the advice I gave.

 The following advice could be helpful, if not: that's OK.